maciap/SaE/README.md

 # SaE
-This code implements the algorithms presented in the paper "Sample and Expand: Discovering Low-rank Submatrices With Quality Guarantees".
+This code implements the algorithms introduced in the paper "Sample and Expand: Discovering Low-rank Submatrices With Quality Guarantees".
 The code is written in Python 3.